 Pa’s not at all pleased with my behavior, and earlier today he told me so.
 My down-in-the-dumps attitude is getting on everyone’s nerves.
 It didn’t help matters that I kicked everyone outta my room, except Pa, as soon as they stepped foot through the door.
 I was in no mood for food or chit-chat or anything else.

 Julie consumes my thoughts—Julie and the fight we had just before I left on the drive.
 It was stupid, really.
 She’d accepted a date to the dance with Sam Moody only because I’d said it was okay by me.
 I shouldn’t even be upset.
-There never should have been a fight.
+There never should’ve been a fight.

 “It’s only a Saturday night dance, Little Joe.
 I’m not apt to run off and marry the likes of Sam Moody,” she’d said.
 Knowing she was right and I should have nothing to fear, I’d said okay.
 I knew how much she loved to dance, and I knew how bored she’d be while I was away on the drive.
 Then, when I had time to think things over, I’d asked her—nicely—not to go.